heavencandle/BackseatDriver/readme.md

+# BackseatDriver
-# Interactive Autonomous Vehicle Control and Simulation
+> Interactive Autonomous Vehicle Control and Simulation

 This project provides an interactive web application to control and simulate an autonomous vehicle in a virtual environment using natural language commands.
 The application uses Streamlit for the web interface, CARLA simulator for the virtual environment, and various AI models for natural language processing and computer vision.